Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Datasets

-Table \ref{tab:manual_review} summarizes the manual annotation results, with an overall average of 4.4, between mostly true and true.
-Maghrebi received the highest average - 4.8, while English scored lowest - 4.1.
-Meanwhile, for MSA MCQ to OEQ transformation performed well - 4.3, largely preserving meaning and structure.
+Table~\ref{tab:manual_review} summarizes the initial manual annotation results for dialectal MCQs and MSA OEQs derived from MCQs.
+Overall scores are high, with an average of 4.4, indicating strong naturalness, meaning preservation, and linguistic quality.
+Maghrebi achieved the highest average score of 4.8, while English scored slightly lower at 4.1.
+The MSA MCQ$\rightarrow$OEQ transformation also performed well, with an average of 4.3, suggesting that the generated OEQs generally preserve the meaning and intent of the original MCQs.